FlowFuse/flowfuse/docs/api/README.md

 ---
 navGroup: Overview
-navTitle: FlowForge API
+navTitle: FlowFuse API
 ---

-# FlowForge Platform API
+# FlowFuse Platform API

 The platform provides a REST API that makes it possible to create integrations and custom workflows.

-The API comes with an OpenAPI 3.0 Specification that can be viewed [here](https://app.flowforge.com/api/), or on any FlowForge instance on the path `/api/`.
+The API comes with an OpenAPI 3.0 Specification that can be viewed [here](https://app.flowforge.com/api/), or on any FlowFuse instance on the path `/api/`.

 ### Accessing the API